-This post was originally written for Bridal Guide in September 2014.
+This post was originally written for Bridal Guide.
 We’ve updated it to include some fun new finds for your wedding registry!

 Disclosure: This post contains affiliate links.
 The ideas are ours, but we may be compensated if you make a purchase by clicking on one of the links.
 Thanks for your support!

 Written by Cheryl Seidel, founder of RegistryFinder.com, and updated by Sami Moss, blog contributor